Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Monte Carlo tree search for game playing

 is maximized\footnote{In \cite{Kocsis:2006}, it was mentioned that the algorithm has to be implemented such that division by zero is avoided.
 Our approach to this corner case will be explained later in Section \ref{MCTSCombinatorialOptimization}.}.
 Here, $numberVisits(v)$ denotes the number of iterations in which node $v$ was visited (belonged to a generated path) and $numberWins(v,w)$ denotes the number of iterations in which the edge from parent node $v$ to child node $w$ was followed and the game was won (by the player whose turn it is in the game state associated with node $v$).
 By maximizing this expression, the algorithm attempts to find a good balance between exploitation and exploration.
-The first term of this expression is the average win ratio and will be high for good moves, while the second term of this expression will be high for moves that have not been explored very often.
+The first term of this expression is the average win ratio and will be high for good moves, whereas the second term of this expression will be high for moves that have not been explored very often.
 It has been shown in \cite{Auer:2002} that this policy is optimal in the sense that the expected sum of rewards is asymptotically (when the number of rounds goes to infinity) as high as possible over all possible policies. \item \textbf{Expansion}.
 The algorithm has arrived in a node which it has never visited before.
 For this node there is no information available from previous iterations to assess how good the possible moves are.
 The partial game tree is extended by adding this node to the tree. \item \textbf{Simulation}.
 The algorithm will further walk down the game tree until a leaf node (a terminal game state) is reached.
 There are many possible policies to walk down the game tree.
 However, in the most basic version of Monte Carlo tree search, the policy recursively selects uniformly at random one of the available children of the current node until a leaf node is reached. \item \textbf{Backpropagation}.
 The outcome of the game is evaluated by inspecting the game state associated with the leaf node.
-This information is backpropagated to all nodes $v$ of the constructed path that belong to the partial game tree by updating $numberVisits(v)$ and $numberWins(v,w)$ (i.e. $numberVisits(v)$ is incremented and $numberWins(v,w)$ is incremented if and only if the player whose turn it is in the game state associated with $v$ has won the game). \end{enumerate}
+This information is backpropagated to all nodes $v$ of the constructed path that belong to the partial game tree by updating $numberVisits(v)$ and $numberWins(v,w)$ (i.e. $numberVisits(v)$ is incremented and $numberWins(v,w)$ is incremented if and only if the player whose turn it is in the game state associated with $v$ has won the game).
+The effect of this is that moves that were played during this iteration by the winner of the game will be more likely to be played again in future iterations. \end{enumerate}